micmejia/bible-dump/AMPC/Matthew/Matt 21.md

-And Jesus went into the temple ([^e]whole temple enclosure) and drove out all who bought and sold in the [^f]sacred place, and He turned over the [^g]four-footed tables of the money changers and the chairs of those who sold doves.
+And Jesus went into the temple (whole temple enclosure) and drove out all who bought and sold in the sacred place, and He turned over the four-footed tables of the money changers and the chairs of those who sold doves.